Job Market Paper

 [Click to View Abstract | Draft]

 How do differences in job seekers' liquidity during unemployment affect their reemployment and long-term earnings trajectories?
-We provide new evidence by examining delays in unemployment insurance (UI) benefit payments, which create high-frequency variation in claimants' cash-on-hand: delays shift the timing of benefits, but not the total amount of benefits received.
-We utilize administrative delays resulting from a 2013 California system glitch that affected UI benefit payment timing, but only for a subset of active claimants.
-Our research design compares claimants plausibly randomly delayed during the outage to unaffected claimants after matching on a rich set of demographics, earnings histories, and pre-outage claim histories to minimize pre-treatment differences.
-The mean delayed claimant had $825 in UI benefits delayed (2.6 weeks of benefits) during the glitch, and waited an average of 34 days before being fully compensated.
-In the short run, claimants with delayed payments exit UI earlier, are employed faster, and find better reemployment firm matches.
-Moreover, these effects are highly persistent over time: even five years after the system glitch, delayed claimants have higher employment and earnings.
-We find novel evidence that these effects are largest among claimants affected early into their unemployment spell.
-Taken together, these results are consistent with a model of job search incorporating duration dependence, where UI induces longer unemployment spells that reduce reemployment rates and future wages.
+We examine a novel source of variation: delays in unemployment insurance (UI) benefit payments.
+These delays create high-frequency variation in claimants' cash-on-hand by only shifting timing rather than the total amount of benefits received.
+We leverage plausibly random delays during a 2013 California UI system glitch that temporarily froze benefit payments for a subset of active claimants.
+To minimize residual differences between delayed and non-delayed claimants, our research design further matches on a rich set of demographics, earnings histories, and pre-outage claim histories.
+The mean claimant affected by the glitch had a total of \$825 in UI benefits delayed, and waited an average of 34 days before all benefits were eventually paid.
+In the short run, claimants with delayed payments exit UI earlier, are employed faster, earn 4.6% higher wages at subsequent firms, and find better idiosyncratic worker-firm matches.
+These effects are highly persistent over time: five years after the system glitch, delayed claimants have 2.5 percentage points higher likelihood of employment, \$500 higher labor earnings each quarter, and 5% higher earnings conditional on employment.
+We find that these effects are largest among claimants affected early into their unemployment spell.
+Our results are consistent with a model of job search incorporating duration dependence: UI benefits increase the duration of unemployment spells, reducing reemployment rates and future wages.

 Understanding Capital Gains Responses to Taxes using Transaction-Level Data